 Although we had a mild winter overall, Spring is very welcome.
 Tender parsley stems are peeking up from the ground and volunteer cilantro is staking its claim on the herb garden.
 The strawberries are coming up too, so now I’m dreaming of red berries.

 Inside my makeshift sunroom greenhouse forgotten mint and strawberries are coming to life despite not watering anything since December!
 It a time of year when green shoots emerge through dead leaves, triumphant and eager.
-This is an exciting time of year for gardeners!
+Such an exciting time of year for gardeners!

-I wish all plants could be perennial, but alas in the Mid Atlantic annuals are a necessity.
-So now its time to start those summer veggies.
+I wish all plants could be perennial, but alas in the Mid-Atlantic annuals are a necessity.
+Now its time to start those summer veggies!